OpenSea NFT Marketplace Review 2023

-OpenSea is a decentralized marketplace that allows the buying and selling of non-fungible tokens.
+OpenSea is a decentralized marketplace that allows users to buy and sell non-fungible tokens.
 Founded in 2017, the NFT exchange initially began as a market for CryptoKitties but has expanded beyond collectibles.
 It’s currently a marketplace for a wide variety of digital assets, including art, domain names, game items and music.

 How Does OpenSea Work?

 OpenSea makes use of the open-source blockchain Ethereum in addition to ERC721 and ERC1155 to confirm that NFT collectors own the assets they’re listing on the marketplace.
 What’s more, the company has introduced compatibility with Polygon, Solana, Avalanche and other blockchains to allow fast, low-cost trading.

 The OpenSea NFT marketplace comes with several noteworthy features, including:

 OpenSea allows its users to send NFTs as a gift to other OpenSea users.
 If you don’t find your friend’s username on OpenSea, you can send an NFT gift to their ETH address so they receive it directly in their wallet.
 You can also receive NFT gifts from friends on any platform.

 OpenSea also allows the minting of NFTs.
 OpenSea doesn’t currently charge a fee for minting NFTs, but you will pay a one-time gas fee to create a collection on Ethereum.
 Otherwise, you’ll just pay a 2.5% gas fee when you accept a buyer’s offer.